caring for animals

 We often add during visits…

-- one minute lessons of inspiration on character traits like courage, compassion, cooperation, patriotism…
+• one minute lessons of inspiration on character traits like courage, patriotism, compassion…

 We develop, publish, and provide resources individuals, parents, and teachers can use personally and in student development–online or printed.
-Tell Dr. Dyson your need for a model, concept, or tool…and we will try to help.
+Tell Doc your need for a model, concept, or tool…and we will try to help.